KetrinDG/my-voiceflow-bot/README.md

 ### `scraper.py`

+Provides functionality for:

-Provides functionality for scraping the return policy from Amazon's website and saving it to a file.
+- Scraping the return policy from Amazon's website.
+- Saving the scraped policy text to a file.

 ## Contributing